kritika58/alexa_rank/README.md

 # Alexa Rank

-This is a python program which crawls the alexa rank of websites from the official Amazon Alexa webpage for any given URL.
+This is a python program which crawls the alexa ranks of websites from the official Amazon Alexa webpage for any given URL.